 Such sculptures of a mother nursing her child may have been used to increase or aid fertility.
 The mirror-covered cavities in the infant’s abdomen and the mother’s back were intended to hold protective medicines.

-Wood, beads, glass mirror, metal, resin
+Wood, beads, glass, upholstery studs, metal and glass buttons, resin

 11 x 5 x 4 1/2 in.
 (27.9 x 12.7 x 11.4 cm) (show scale)

 Museum Expedition 1922, Robert B. Woodward Memorial Fund

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please fill out our online application form

 For further information about copyright, we recommend resources at the United States Library of Congress

 , Copyright and Cultural Institutions: Guidelines for U.S. Libraries, Archives, and Museums

 , and Copyright Watch